With so many passive income apps out there, how do you know which ones are worthwhile? We did the research for you and are sharing the top 18.

 If you spend a lot of time shopping online or doing anything on the Internet, then you could be missing out on free money from the passive income app Swagbucks.

-Swagbucks pays you to do stuff you were already planning to do anyway: shopping on Amazon, watching YouTube videos, and lots more.
+Swagbucks pays you to do stuff you were already planning to do anyway: shopping on Amazon, watching videos on YouTube, and lots more.

-Then, once you’ve built up enough swagbucks to cash them in, you can trade for gift cards to your favorite retailers or cash via PayPal.
+Then, once you’ve built up enough swagbucks to cash them in, earn rewards by trading for gift cards to your favorite retailers or cash via PayPal.

 If you’re willing to do small tasks on a regular basis, Fiverr may be one of the passive income apps to check out.